Mohammadreza-n/Cleaned-Melt-Pool-Depth-Regression-and-Mode-Defect-Classification-Datasets/README.md

 This repository contains extensively cleaned experimental data related to melt pool depth regression and melt pool mode and defect classification, as used in our paper (currently under submission) titled “High-Level-Feature-Aware Machine Learning Approach Toward Data-Driven Prediction and Interpretation in Metal Additive Manufacturing.”

 The data cleaning procedure is described in the appendix A of the paper and will be made available upon publication.
-The raw data were collected from various sources in the literature and compiled by the study cited as Reference [8] in our article.
+The raw data were collected from various sources in the literature and compiled by the study cited as the following reference  in our article: